7210 Timely or Non-timely State Fair Hearing Request

 • Texas Integrated Eligibility Redesign System (TIERS) Case Number;

-• specific information requesting the MEPD or TW financial denial case remain open during the state fair hearing, if the state fair hearing request is filed by the effective date of the action pending the state fair hearing.
-For example, the MEPD or TW financial denial case may need to remain open pending a state fair hearing decision regarding MN.
-PSU staff must notify the CRU to keep the MEPD or TW financial denial case open pending the state fair hearing decision;
+• specific information requesting the MEPD or TW financial denial case remain open during the state fair hearing, if the state fair hearing request is filed by the effective date of the action pending the state fair hearing;

-• a copy of Form H2065-D, Notification of Managed Care Program Services; and
+• a copy of Form H2065-D, Notification of Managed Care Program Services (PDF), a signed copy if available;

 • a case record in the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) documenting: